Joe Julian Farrugia

-"Elfejn u Tmintax" (Two Thousand and Eighteen) a national choral symphony with lyrics written by Joe Julian, was premiered on Saturday 20 January 2018 on the steps of St John's Co-Cathedral.
-This was commissioned for the inauguration ceremony of Valletta 2018 as a European City of Culture.
+"Elfejn u Tmintax" (Two Thousand and Eighteen), a national choral symphony, was written by Farrugia premiered on 20 January 2018 on the steps of St John's Co-Cathedral.
+This was commissioned for the inauguration ceremony of "Valletta 2018" during European Capital of Culture.
 The music was composed by Elton Zarb.

-Joe Julian was the producer/presenter of programmes Radju Kafé ma' Joe Julian and Għamlu Isem on the national radio station Radju Malta.
-His current programme on the same station is Bonġu Kafé ma' Joe Julian which includes a blog Waqt il-Kafé.
+Farrugia was the producer and presenter of the programmes "Radju Kafé ma' Joe Julian" and "Għamlu Isem" on the national radio station Radju Malta.
+His programme on the same station was "Bonġu Kafé ma' Joe Julian" which includes a blog "Waqt il-Kafé".

-Joe Julian has also published a series of books Għamlu Isem.
-They include biographies and material from the radio series bearing by the same name.
+Farrugia has also published a series of books titled "Għamlu Isem".
+They include biographies and material from the radio series by the same name.

+Recently, he wrote songs for the Malta Eurovision Song Contest, including "Qalb ma' qalb" by Adria Twins and "Lalaratatakeke lalaratakabum" by Kantera in 2025, and "Nerġa' nqum" by Adria Twins in 2026.

-Joe Julian is married to Marlene née Camilleri and they have two daughters: Clara, a television presenter/producer, and Valentina, a singer.
+Farrugia is married to Marlene (née Camilleri) and they have two daughters: Clara, a television presenter/producer, and Valentina, a singer.